-To get recruited to the Marines, recruits must meet the Marine Corps height and weight standards before joining.
+To join the U.S. Marines, recruits must meet the Corps strigent fitness expectations, like its height and weight standards, before qualifying.

 They must also abide by a set of fitness standards that all Marines, enlisted or officer, must always meet.

-The Marine Corps updated their fitness requirements in 2017, which include combat fitness tests, physical fitness tests, and body fat standards.
+The Marine Corps updated its fitness requirements in 2017, which include both the combat fitness test and the physical fitness test.
+It updated its body fat standards in January 2023.

 The weight and body fat standards for the Marine Corps are based on performance and health, and not on appearance.
-To qualify to join the Marines, you should not exceed the maximum limits set for body weight and body fat.
+To qualify to join the Marines, you should not exceed the maximum limits set for body fat percentage.

 Need to lose weight to join the Marine Corps?